PID Controller Tuning & Advanced Process Control Techniques

 Conversion of Process Models into Optimal PID Tuning Parameters for Controlling the Process If you have the ability to perform tests which will facilitate the determination of a mathematical model for your process, then finding the best tuning parameters becomes a straightforward three-step process.
 A detailed discussion of how to “convert” the model of your process into optimal PID tuning parameters is presented.
 Also a discussion on how to convert between various PID tuning parameters is presented as well.

 Adaptive Tuning The benefits of adaptive tuning and non-intrusive loop diagnostics for different process loops is presented along with an exercise which demonstrates the power and utility of this method of tuning PID controllers.

-On day 2, learn the techniques for commonly used process control strategies beyond that of basic PID control.
+On day 2, learn advanced techniques commonly used process control strategies beyond basic PID control.
 Topics included are cascade control, override control, gain scheduling, feedforward compensation, and model-based control.

 Review applications that will require these more advanced strategies, along with common implementation pitfalls that often produce less than desirable results.
 Attendees will practice implementing each technique against a simulated process and will perform a what-if analysis for each example.

 The class is comprised of both classroom instruction (PowerPoint presentations that are provided in hard copy to all attendees) and laboratory work using process simulation examples.

 Students will receive copies of all the simulations used in class.
 Examples will range from basic flow, temperature, pressure and level control, to distillation control, furnace firing control, blending applications, pH control and extrusion control.
 This list is just a sample of the examples which will be covered during the training.